 to be Presented at the Opera House Plaza

-The Spoon River College Community Chorus and the Canton History & Arts Alliance present WE HOLD THESE TRUTHS, a multi-focus staged musical, at 7:00 p.m. on June 28, 2026, at the Opera House Plaza in downtown Canton.
-The production will be free and open to the public.
-Singers are currently being sought to take part in the production.
+The Spoon River College Community Chorus and the Canton History & Arts Alliance present the original theatrical production, We Hold These Truths, on Sunday, June 28 at 7 p.m. at the Opera House Plaza in downtown Canton.
+The show includes over 40 actors, singers, musicians, and technicians.
+The production is free and open to the public.

 Info logo with red comedy and tragedy masks and decoration.
 Text reads: 2005-2025 SRC Community Chorus 20 YearsConcerts and Productions since 2005: